nunesdecassia/foundations-talkgirl/README.md

-# GirlTalk - CODE Foundations
+# TalkGirl - CODE Foundations Fall 21

-Descricao
+An English learning platform for women.
+The focus of this project was to create the signup and login pages.

 ## Quickstart